leeping-ng/Udacity-CarND-Extended-Kalman-Filter/README.md

 - In reality, the sensor measurement has uncertainty, and this is introduced in *R*, the measurement noise covariance matrix
 - K is the Kalman Filter gain, which combines the uncertainty of the prediction P' and uncertainty of measurement R in equations (14) and (15)
 - In equation (16), if the measurement uncertainty of the sensor R is high relative to prediction uncertainty P', more weight is given to the prediction x', and vice versa.
-- An updated location, *x*, and updated prediction covariance matrix, *p*, are updated.
+- An updated location, *x*, and updated prediction covariance matrix, *P*, are updated.

 The KF algorithm will receive another sensor measurement after a time period dt, and another "predict" and "update" is done.
 This continues as a loop.